dmfrodrigues/dmfrodrigues.github.io/projects.md

 <article markdown="1">

-### LIYSF2019 - AI for population density from satellite imagery
+### AI-enabled census from satellite imagery

 ![liysf2019](https://i.imgur.com/0h53r0ml.png)

-An AI model to estimate population density from satellite imagery was designed, implemented, trained and analysed; can be useful in places where demographic data is unreliable/old.
+An AI model to estimate population density from satellite imagery was designed, implemented, trained and analysed, and is most useful where data is unreliable/old.
 Presented in [London Int'l Youth Science Forum 2019](https://www.liysf.org.uk/).

 </article>